 • Nearly 90% of liberal arts faculty with a doctorate or terminal degree in their field

 • More than 50 undergraduate majors leading to a Bachelor of Arts or a Bachelor of Science

 • At the graduate level, Simmons awards master’s degrees, doctoral degrees, and certificates of advanced graduate study

-Geographic Diversity: 37 U.S. states and 20 countries represented
+Geographic Diversity: 36 US states and 50 countries represented

-International Student Services: International student orientation and special activities, including a Boston Harbor cruise and traditional Thanksgiving dinner; support services include academic advising, writing, and course-specific tutors; technology training; career education; and comprehensive ESL services.
+International Student Services: International student orientation and special activities, including outings in Boston and traditional Thanksgiving dinner with Colleges of the Fenway; support services include cultural adjustment, immigration advising, writing, and course-specific tutors, technology training, and career eduation.
 Part-time paid campus work positions are available for international students.

 International Student Budget:

-Financial Aid: Simmons offers a limited number of competitive merit scholarships for international students—from $2,000–$15,000 for first-year students and up to $5,000 for transfer students.
+Financial Aid: Simmons offers a limited number of competitive merit scholarships for international students, from $2,000 to full tuition for first-year students and up to $15,000 for transfer students.

 Test Score Requirements: